-As a Latina myself who's worked in the wellness space for years now, both as a writer and a spiritual life coach, one thing I know for sure is that the wellness industry seriously lacks diversity.
-Not enough women of color, and Latin women, in particular, are spotlighted for the incredible work they're doing in wellness.
+As a Latina myself who's worked in the wellness space for years now—both as a writer and a spiritual life coach—one thing I know for sure is that the wellness industry seriously lacks diversity.
+Not enough women of color (and Latinas, in particular) are spotlighted for the incredible work they're doing in wellness.
 I, for one, would love to help change that.
 So, in honor of Hispanic Heritage Month (September 15 to October 15), below, find eight Latin women who are unapologetically making waves in the wellness world.

 From destigmatizing vaginal health and educating Latin folks on financial literacy to helping people live more intuitively and ditching the diet mentality while still enjoying delicious cultural foods, these women are changing the game in different arenas and show no signs of slowing down.
 Take notes.

 Conversations around vaginal health have long been a taboo topic, especially in Hispanic households.
 Now, however, vaginal wellness has never been so cool, and we have Daniella Levy, CEO, and co-founder of Happy V, to partially thank for that.
 Happy V is a vaginal wellness company on a mission to destigmatize the conversation around vaginal health with educational content and a safe and affordable line of probiotic supplements.
 Levy founded the company based on her experience with bacterial vaginosis—something millions of women also struggle with—and aimed to create effective products that addressed the root causes of different vaginal health issues.